 Important: never touch a gage with your fingers!

-Let's take a look at You tube video below, that will show us how to install a strain gage.
+Let's take a look at the Youtube video below, which will show us how to install a strain gage.

-Video was created by Mechatronics department in the university of Jordan.
+The video was created by Mechatronics department at the University of Jordan.

 A short story about the strain gage connections really fits in this context.

 Most people are likely familiar with Murphy's Law.
 It originally states that "Whatever can go wrong, will go wrong".
 This is very well known, but what is not known so well is that it originates from the strain gage measurements.
 The "inventor" of this law, Capt.
 Ed Murphy made a strain gage measurement system for a g-force testing system at Edwards Air Force Base, where the maximum g force, that the human body could take, was to be tested.
 As a side-note, a real human was used, and the maximum force was 40 g.

 The result of the first measurement was zero, simply because the strain gauges were connected in such a way that they canceled out each other.
 Capt.
 Ed Murphy blamed his assistant for the error, who had connected the gages in the wrong way.
 The other, even more interesting part of the story for the process of measurement was that Murphy simply declined a verification of the system, which was offered to him before performing the test.

 The point of this story is this: Connect - CALIBRATE - VERIFY - Measure.
 If Capt.
 Ed Murphy had followed this procedure Murphy's Law would not have been invented (at least not for that occasion).